-Roivant Sciences Ltd. controls a majority of the voting power of our outstanding common shares.
+RSL controls a majority of the voting power of our outstanding common shares.
 As a result, we are a "controlled company" within the meaning of the NYSE corporate governance requirements.
 Under these rules, a company of which more than 50% of the voting power for the election of directors is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including the requirements:

-- that a majority of the board of directors consists of independent directors; - for an annual performance evaluation of the nominating and corporate governance and compensation committees; - that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibility.
+• that a majority of its board of directors consists of independent directors;

+- · for an annual performance evaluation of the nominating and corporate governance and compensation committees; - to have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities: and - to have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibility.